mehdisaqlen/mehdisaqlen/README.md

 # Hello There! 👋

-My name is Saqlen Mehdi <a href="http://ipa-reader.xyz/?text=s%CA%8Cklen" title="tap to hear">🔊</a> from Pakistan.
-I am a full-stack web developer, graphic designer, writer, and teacher.
-My research interests revolve around AI, Computer Vision to build models to be used in healthcare esp. radiology.
+My name is Saqlen Mehdi <a href="http://ipa-reader.xyz/?text=s%CA%8Cklen" title="tap to hear">🔊</a>, and I am from Pakistan.
+I have a diverse skill set that includes full-stack web development, graphic design, writing, and teaching.
+I am particularly passionate about **AI** and **Computer Vision 🤖 research**, focusing on developing models for healthcare applications, specifically in the field of radiology 🧬.

 ### About Me